system-zero/system-zero/README.md

     of discipline to get them right.
 We've tried to leave them unchangeable, by assuming that the pointer to the struct `VALUE` is a pointer to its first member, that is the union actual value.
 But this didn't always worked, so perhaps this is not guarranteed.
 I do not know.

-Anyway, and as a small test to the new interface, we've introduced an evaluation register, which was first implemented to the characterise visual mode.
-This needs to be extended to handle more cases, and it should be connected with the expression register which currently does nothing.
-So hopefully we'll get some value to justify the transition.
+    As a small test to the new interface, we've introduced an implementation of an evaluation register for characterise visual mode, which can be extented and cooperate with the expression register which currently does nothing.

+    And many small cases that previously wasn't possible or difficult to handle, now its just a matter of an extra logic.
+Like the case of arrays, which the current implementation didn't allowed to pass them as arguments to functions.

+    This also reveals and the route.
+We'll simply make it more slow, by adding a couple of convienences!

 ## License:
 I  understand the UNLICENSE license  kind of thought.
 We  do not need laws and